 (2) Amounts shown in this column do not reflect dollar amounts actually received by our named executive officers.
 Instead, these amounts represent the aggregate grant date fair value of stock option awards determined in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
-The valuation assumptions used in determining 2017 and 2016 amounts are described in Note 5 to our financial statements included in this prospectus.
+The valuation assumptions used in determining 2017 and 2016 amounts are described in Note 5 to our financial statements included in our Annual Reports on Form 10-K for the fiscal years ended December 31, 2017 and 2016.
 Our named executive officers will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options on the date the options are exercised.

-(4) Amounts shown in this column do not reflect dollar amounts actually received by our named executive officer.
+- (3) This reflects the grant date fair value of awards granted during fiscal 2017. - (4) Amounts shown in this column do not reflect dollar amounts actually received by our named executive officer.
 Instead, these amounts represent (1) a total of \$652,511 income taxes we paid for our named executive officer related to the restricted stock awards granted and vested during the fiscal year ended December 31, 2017; and (2) the aggregate grant date fair value of stock option awards determined in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
 The valuation assumptions used in determining 2017 and 2016 amounts are described in Note 5 to our financial statements included in our Annual Reports on Form 10-K for the fiscal years ended December 31, 2017 and 2016.
-Our named executive officer will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options on the date the options are exercised.
+Our named executive officer will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options on the date the options are exercised. - (5) Received stock options to purchase 662,500 shares of common stock in lieu of cash bonus. - (6) Received stock options to purchase 522,189 shares of common stock in lieu of cash bonus.